This post covers some of the most notable tourist traps in New Orleans, how to avoid them, and how to use them to your advantage. Let's get started!

 1. Bourbon Street

-First, and most obvious, is Bourbon Street.
+The first, and most obvious, is Bourbon Street.
 People who live in New Orleans typically don't spend much time on Bourbon Street, unless we work there.

 And we kind of love to see who can hate Bourbon Street the loudest.